But with so many intranet solutions available, how do you decide on the best one for your specific need?

 This is where costs can spiral out of control or stay predictable:

 - Per-user licensing charges you for each person who uses the intranet.
-Costs start low but grow as your team expands.
+Costs typically range from $3 to $15 per user per month.
+They start low but grow as your team expands.
 This model often excludes contractors, casual staff, and frontline workers because it's too expensive to include everyone.

 - Unlimited user licensing gives you access for your entire organisation for a fixed price.
 This model lets you include everyone without worrying about surprise bills when you hire new staff or want to give access to part-time workers.